lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-publish-tags.md

 description: Learn how to publish tags from AEM Assets to Brand Portal.
 seo-description: Learn how to publish tags from AEM Assets to Brand Portal.
 uuid: 88b32648-54b6-44c6-8fb7-bb24af827566
-acrolinxdate: 2018-08-27T05 34 46.230-0400
-acrolinxlastcheckedby: mgulati
-acrolinxpagestatus: green
-acrolinxreporturl: http //acrolinx.corp.adobe.com 8031/output/en/brand_portal_publish_tags_krs_workflow_a9d8be2d910fe9fc_378_report.xml
-acrolinxsentences: 48
-acrolinxwords: 592
 topic-tags: publish
 products: SG_EXPERIENCEMANAGER/Brand_Portal
 content-type: reference
 discoiquuid: e8421d25-18e3-41b4-bf98-a152db81470c
-isreadyforlocalization: false
-index: y
-internal: n
-snippet: y
 ---

 # Publish tags to Brand Portal{#publish-tags-to-brand-portal}

 Learn how to publish tags from AEM Assets to Brand Portal.

 Tags are useful in organizing assets and enhance the searchability of assets to which they are associated.
 Tags can be thought of as keywords or labels (metadata) that are attached with assets, and allow assets to be quickly found as the result of a search.
-To know how to assign tags to assets in AEM Assets, refer [use tags to organize assets](/content/help/en/experience-manager/6-4/assets/using/organize-assets#Usetagstoorganizeassets).
+To know how to assign tags to assets in AEM Assets, refer [use tags to organize assets](https://helpx.adobe.com/experience-manager/6-4/assets/using/organize-assets#Usetagstoorganizeassets.html).

 Tags (associated with assets and collections in AEM) are auto-published to Brand Portal when the assets (and collections) with associated tags are published to Brand Portal.
 The published tags are helpful in enabling the searches to find the associated assets.